Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Introduction

 \section{Introduction}

 In recent years, ambient energy harvesting and its applications have become a topic to great interest.
-Basically, a device is assumed to be able to harvest energy from random energy source in their surrounding environment for their future use.
+Basically, a device is assumed to have an ability to harvest energy from random energy sources in their environment.
 Such methods are useful when devices are low powered and energy constrained.
-They can help in extending the life time of a device and lower its maintenance cost.
-Furthermore, they can help lower carbon dioxide emissions and fight climate change.
+They can help to extend the life time of a device, make them self-sustaining, and lower their maintenance cost.
+Furthermore, they can help lower carbon dioxide emissions and help fight climate change.
 The readers are referred to \cite{Raghunathan2006a,Chalasani2008,El-Sayed2016,Prasad2014,Xiao2015} for general surveys of this field.